mirogaudi/product-catalog-service/README.md

         - Rates are cached with Caffeine during a period of their validity
         - Cache eviction is scheduled to `16:01 CET MON-FRI`
           *(Since Frankfurter refresh rates around 16:00 CET every working day)*
-        - Frankfurter REST API calls are decorated with circuit breaker (Resilience4j) and use Spring RestTemplate
+        - Frankfurter REST API call is decorated with circuit breaker (Resilience4j) and uses Spring RestTemplate

 - Application uses an in-memory H2 DB